Notebooks

 There are three ways to create a Notebook object:

-Pass the path to your .ipynb file to the constructor (you must include path as a keyword argument):
+Pass the path to your .ipynb file to the constructor:

 from edsl import Notebook